RobRendell/gTove/README.md

 * Mini editor - backface configuration: greyscale+mirrored, colour+mirrored, greyscale, colour, another region of this image, another image.
 * Templates for spells etc.
-* Bundles - a way to predefine bundle data for gTove objects (minis, maps, scenarios, templates) for external data like a downloaded module PDF or a zip archive of images, and to share the bundle data with others.
 * Browser compatibility.
 Need to decide what browsers to support...
 Chrome, Firefox, Safari, Edge?
 * Google verification.
 * It's possible to batch GAPI requests: https://developers.google.com/api-client-library/javascript/features/batch